affinidi/affinidi-core-sdk/README.md

 - npm v8.15.0 or later

 ## API Key
-You need to to use an API Key when you initialize the SDK.
+You need to use an API Key when you initialize the SDK.
 Here are the steps required to generate and start using the API Key: https://github.com/affinityproject/affinidi-core-sdk/tree/master/sdk/core#create-api-key

 ## npm commands